TacRefineNet: Goal-Conditioned Tactile Grasp Refinement for Edge-Prominent Objects: Method

-To analyze the influence of different data sources and training pipelines, we compare the following two training policies: \begin{itemize} \item \textbf{Policy A:} Trained exclusively on simulated data. \item \textbf{Policy B:} Pretrained on simulated data and fine-tuned using real-world data. \end{itemize} Both training policies adopt a unified network architecture and loss function.
-The network takes as input the current and target fingertip tactile images during contact, along with the current joint states of the dexterous hand, and outputs the wrist pose increment.
-During training, tactile image pairs are randomly sampled from the dataset as current and target inputs.
+We train TacRefineNet exclusively on simulated data and deploy the resulting policy on the real system in a zero-shot manner, without retraining for new targets.
+The network takes as input the current and target fingertip tactile images during contact, together with the corresponding current and target hand-joint states, and outputs the wrist-pose increment.